Volodymyr-M/docs/_tabs/getting-started.md

 Using the navigation menu go back to **Tasks** and see how your schedule has changed and the task following the resource's task has also shifted due to its dependency on it.

 > Similarly you can configure not only vacations, but also other changes to a person's schedule.
-For example, by adding working time to the Exception you can tell Ingantt that on that particular day the resource works only during specified hours.
+For example, by adding working time to the Exception you can tell Ingantt that on that particular day the resource works only during specific hours.
 {: .prompt-info }

 ## Setting holidays

 Let's say that there's a holiday during the course of your project, a day during which no work is done.

-While vacations are configured through each resource's calendar, days affecting everyone are configured in project's calendar.
+While vacations are configured through each resource's calendar, days affecting everyone are configured in the project's calendar.
 The default project's calendar is called **Standard** and it already contains information that no work is done on weekends.

 To configure holidays, use navigation menu to go to **Calendars** view.
 Double click on **Standard** so see **Calendar Properties**.
 Click **Add exception** button.
 Choose one of the days during the course of your project, leave the list of working times empty and save.

 Using the navigation menu go back to **Tasks** view and see how your project has changed and the tasks are shifted.
 In the Gantt chart your holiday is shown similarly to weekends.

 > Using the same approach you can configure not only holidays, but also other changes to everyone's schedule.
-For example, by adding working time to the Exception you can tell Ingantt that on that particular day everyone works only during specified hours.
+For example, by adding working time to the Exception you can tell Ingantt that on that particular day everyone works only during specific hours.
 You can also take a look at tabs representing each weekday in **Calendar Properties**.
 If your whole team, for example, leaves earlier on Fridays or works on Saturdays, you can configure this on the corresponding tabs.
 {: .prompt-info }

 ## Saving your schedule